Michigan CSC 4th Degree Charges and Defenses

 Is CSC 4th Degree a felony in Michigan?

-Technically, CSC 4th is a misdemeanor; however, it is treated as a felony for almost all purposes under Michigan law.
+Technically, CSC 4th is a misdemeanor; however, under Michigan law, it is treated as a felony for almost all purposes.

 What are the degrees of sexual misconduct in Michigan?

-The degrees are 1st, 2nd, 3rd, and 4th.
-First Degree is the most serious charge and is punishable by up to life in prison.
-Fourth Degree Criminal Sexual Conduct is the least severe of the CSC charges.
+The degrees are first, second, third, and fourth.
+First-degree criminal sexual conduct is the most serious charge and can result in up to life in prison.
+Fourth-degree criminal sexual conduct is the least severe of the CSC charges.

 What are the degrees of CSC in Michigan?